kingston-hackSpace/Interactive_Graphics/README.md

 ----
 ## Processing:

-Best used for screen-based **interactive graphics in a desktop environment**
+Best used for screen-based **interactive graphics in a desktop environment** (not in the browser).

-Supports interaction through the mouse, keyboard, webcam and audio.
+Suitable for simple interactions through the mouse, keyboard, webcam and audio.

-Simple interaction with sensor via microcontrollers or Raspberry Pi.
+Simple interaction with sensors (via microcontrollers or Raspberry Pi) via Serial or OSC communication.

+Requires local software installation.
+Available for Windows, MacOS, and Linux.

 Open-Source and Free.